CSE116: Computer Science 2

 • Have a strong understanding of the basics of programming (Including expressions, variables, functions, conditionals, loops, arrays, key-value stores, and memory traces)

-• Participate in every lecture and lab (There is NO lab during weeks 1 or 2)
+• Participate in every lecture and lab (There is NO lab during week 1)

 Learning Objectives